FlipDyn with Control: Resource Takeover Games with Dynamics: Introduction

-The framework presented in~\cite{ding2013stochastic} for analyzing probabilistic reachability in discrete-time stochastic hybrid systems addresses the synthesis of safety controls in a finite-horizon zero-sum stochastic game.
-Our work also deals with a discrete-time game involving two hybrid states.
-However, a key distinction is that only one player has control over the system in a hybrid state at any given time, while allowing for a potential switch to the other hybrid state.
-A similar investigation into safe controller designs within two hybrid states was conducted in~\cite{dallal2016synthesis}, where a game is formulated between a controller aiming to enforce a safety property and an environment seeking to violate it.
-The solution proposed in~\cite{dallal2016synthesis} is confined to finite states and actions, whereas our work extends to continuous states and actions.
-In~\cite{fiscko2019control}, the authors introduce a multi-player game with a superplayer controlling a parameterized utility of all the players, resulting in a cost-optimal policy derived from dynamic programming.
-Building upon this,\cite{fiscko2021efficient} focuses on systems with multiple agents that can be clustered, with the superplayer applying a cluster-based policy.
-The work in\cite{fiscko2022cluster} generalizes the cluster-based approach of a multi-player game with a superplayer to a Transition Independent Markov Decision Process (TI-MDP), proposing a Clustered Value Iteration method to solve the TI-MDP.
-The work presented in this paper can be mapped to the case of two clusters, albeit with the added challenge of determining control policies in the presence of coupling between the clusters.
+The framework in~\cite{ding2013stochastic} addresses the synthesis of safety controls in stochastic hybrid systems over a finite-horizon, as a stochastic game.
+Our work considers a discrete-time game with two hybrid states, but with a key distinction: only one player controls the system in a given hybrid state, while allowing for a potential switch to the other state.
+A related investigation into safe controller design within two hybrid states was conducted in~\cite{dallal2016synthesis}, modeling a game between a controller aiming to enforce safety and an environment attempting to violate it.
+In~\cite{fiscko2019control}, a multi-player game was introduced, where a superplayer manages a parameterized utility of all players to derive cost-optimal policies.
+Similarly,~\cite{fiscko2021efficient} studied multi-agent systems clustered under a superplayer to synthesize a cluster-based control policy.
+The aforementioned works correspond to the special case of two clusters in our setting without any \emph{coupling}.
+In contrast, our work addresses control policy design in the presence of coupling between clusters.